zhimingwang-org/archive/source/blog/2016-03-06-google-chrome-keeps-getting-uglier.md

 Conclusion?
 Sigh.

+---

+**03/09/2016 update**.
+They also broke showing/hiding extension buttons (from toolbar) recently, probably in the same update.
+We used to be able to reshow a hidden button from `chrome://extensions`; that's no longer possible.
+Now we need to click on the hamburger (great), right click on one of the hidden buttons — which temporarily promotes the button to the toolbar and display the context menu, and while the context menu is still on, click on "Keep in Toolbar".
+So intuitive, your average computer users are definitely going to figure that out by themselves.
+Very nice.

 [^103]: I realized the last stable was 48.0.2564.109 instead of 48.0.2564.103 only after taking the screenshots.
 Doesn't matter anyway.